XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'm Xiaoxue, an incoming phd student.
+I'm Xiaoxue Leng.
+Xiaoxue❄️ can be interpreted as "Snow in the morning" or "We know snow is coming" in Chinese, and Leng means "Cold".

 I've got my bachelor and master degree in psychology from Central China Normal University.
 From 2020 to 2024, I worked in [Learning and Child Development Lab](https://fxwang1.wixsite.com/landcdlab) with [Dr. Fuxing Wang](https://psych.ccnu.edu.cn/info/1132/5162.htm).
 During this time, I focused on exploring ways of supporting learning in the technology-based learning environment and understanding cognitive (and metacognitive) processes of learning.
-I primarily conduct experiments in the lab setting with various techniques (e.g., eye-tracking, fNIRS).
-In the future, I want to utilize different methods and focus on more authentic learning contexts.
+I primarily conducted experiments in the lab setting with various techniques (e.g., eye-tracking, fNIRS).

 At present, I still work closely with Dr. Fuxing Wang, together exploring how gestures help children to memorize spatial information.
 Meanwhile, I'm collaborating with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) on several projects.

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉
+- *2025.03*: &nbsp;🎉🎉

 # 📝 Publications